UPPMAX/programming_formalisms/docs/prereqs.md

 === "Mac"

-    - We will use terminal to some extent.
+    - We use [the VSCode built-in terminal](https://github.com/UPPMAX/programming_formalisms/issues/83) to some extent
     - Choose one of your choice, the built-in or another!
     - Chances are big that you already have **git installed on your computer**.
     - You can check by running e.g. `git --version`.